 - frequent or persistent ear infections

-These signs do not always mean that a child’s adenoids are swollen, but it is important to see a doctor to determine the cause.
+These signs do not always mean a child has swollen adenoids, but it is important to contact a doctor to determine their cause.

+The doctor who performs adenoidectomies is an otolaryngologist or an ear, nose, and throat specialist.
 Doctors usually place children under general anesthesia during adenoid removal, which means that they will be sleeping and unable to feel any pain.
-It is important to avoid all food and drink for several hours before surgery to prevent vomiting during the procedure.
+It is important that the child avoid all food and drink for several hours before surgery to prevent vomiting during the procedure.

 For the adenoidectomy, surgeons use an instrument to see inside the throat and nasal cavity.
 They can access the adenoids through the back of the throat, so they do not need to make any external incisions.

-The surgeon will cauterize or cut away the adenoid tissue.
+The surgeon removes the adenoid tissue.
 In most cases, the surgery takes less than an hour, and the child can go home on the same day if there are no complications.
-Children who are very young, have certain higher-risk conditions, or have any trouble breathing may need to stay in the hospital overnight for observation.
+Children who are very young, have certain high risk conditions, or have trouble breathing may need to stay in the hospital overnight for observation.